-Is it worth refinancing to save $100 per month?
+Is it worth refinancing to save $100 a month?

-Let’s say you check today’s refinance rates, and you estimate a refinance could save you $100 per month on your mortgage payments.
+Let’s say you check today’s refinance rates, and you estimate a refinance could save you $100 on your monthly mortgage payments.

-Consider that your closing costs will likely total between 2 to 5 percent of your new loan’s principal balance.
-On a $200,000 loan balance, that’s a minimum of $4,000 out of pocket.
+Consider that your refinance closing costs will likely total between 2% to 5% of your new loan’s principal balance.
+On a $200,000 loan balance, that’s a minimum of $4,000 out of pocket for closing costs.